-(1) Deliberately not playing a ball from his/her own group first, or an "on" ball after a foul.

-(2) Unsporting behaviour / bringing the game into disrepute.
+- (1) Deliberately not playing a ball from their own group first, or an "on" ball after a foul. - (2) Unsporting behaviour / bringing the game into disrepute.

 Including but not exclusive to:

-(a) Foul language OR

-- (b) Throwing a cue around / unscrewing as if to concede OR - (c) Continually arguing with the referee or opponent OR - (d) Interfering when the opponent is on the shot either verbally or physically. - (3) Committing a foul in the same shot that the eight ball is potted.
-(Except on the break) - (4) Potting the eight ball when a ball or balls of the player's own group are still on the table.
-(Except on the Break) Including potting last group ball and eight ball in same shot. - (5) A player who clearly and intentionally fails to make an attempt to play a ball(s) of his/her own group.

-(6) Intentionally positioning the cue ball in hand after a foul to create a re-rack situation.
+- (a) A second offence for Foul language (A verbal warning is given for the first offence) OR - (b) Throwing a cue around / unscrewing as if to concede OR - (c) Continually arguing with the referee or opponent OR - (d) Interfering when the opponent is on the shot either verbally or physically. - (3) Committing a foul in the same shot that the eight-ball is potted.
+(Except on the break) - (4) Potting the eight-ball when a ball or balls of the player's own group are still on the table.
+(Except on the Break) Including potting the last group ball and eight-ball in the same shot. - (5) A player who clearly and intentionally fails to make an attempt to play a ball(s) of their own group. - (6) Potting the eight-ball legally, then proceed to move the remaining balls before they have come to rest. - (7) Deliberately striking the cue ball with any part of the cue other than the tip in general play.
+Positioning the cue ball with the cue is allowed as long as the tip of the cue is not used. - (8) Deliberately striking any ball other than the cue ball with any part of the cue or cue tip. - (9) Deliberately moving a ball(s) that were not played as part of a shot.
+6g Stalemate situation